 Examples of no-code and low-code platforms

 In addition to the already mentioned Coupler.io, there are many more free and low-cost tools available, many similar to each other but offering perhaps slightly different functionalities.
 Here are some top examples:

 - Airtable is a cloud collaboration platform aimed at optimizing business processes.
 It integrates with various marketing, sales, and management tools and lets you build automated workflows that streamline common processes.

 - Salesforce Platform is a place for developers to build cloud-based apps with ease.
 It features a drag-and-drop app builder and hundreds of pre-configured blocks – all with the goal of extending Salesforce CRM and fuel marketing, sales, or even employee management.

 - Google AppSheet is a no-code platform for building mobile and cloud-based apps.
 It works in conjunction with the magnitude of Google productivity tools, including Sheets, Drive, Forms, as well as external database solutions (Microsoft SQL Server, Excel, MySQL, and others)

 - Creatio is a low-code/no-code platform for process management and CRM to accelerate sales, marketing, service, and operations for mid-size and large enterprises.

 - Zapier is a no-code platform integrating hundreds of cloud-based applications with each other.
 Through this, it allows for building workflows that automate business processes of virtually any type.

 - Microsoft Power Apps features low-code tools for building web and mobile business apps.
 With them, companies can harness the power of data stored on Microsoft’s infrastructure as well as in external sources.
-All of these can reduce the costs and boost business efficiency.
+All of these can reduce costs and boost business efficiency.